1990: The Bronx Warriors

 1990: The Bronx Warriors (1990: I guerrieri del Bronx) is a 1982 Italian action-science fiction film directed by Enzo G. Castellari.

 Plot

-Ann is the 17-year-old heiress to the arms manufacturing giant, The Manhattan Corporation.
-Unable to face her guilt over inheriting a morally questionable company when she turns 18, Ann runs away into the lawless wasteland of New York's the Bronx.
-According to the film publicity:

-"In the year 1990 the Bronx is officially declared No Man's Land.
+Ann is the 17-year-old heiress to the arms manufacturing giant, the Manhattan Corporation.
+Unable to face her guilt over inheriting a morally questionable company when she turns 18, Ann runs away into the lawless wasteland of the New York City borough of the Bronx.
+The film's opening intertitle explains: "1990.
+The Bronx is officially declared 'No Man's Land'.
 The authorities give up all attempts to restore law and order.
-From then on the area is ruled by the Riders".
+From then on, the area is ruled by the Riders."

-Attacked by a roller skating gang called The Zombies, Ann is saved by members of The Riders, and taken under the protection of The Riders' leader, Trash.
-The Manhattan Corporation hires a ruthless and psychopathic mercenary named Hammer, who turns the various Bronx gangs against each other to ensure Ann is returned.
+Attacked by a roller skating gang called the Zombies, Ann is saved by members of a motorcycle gang called the Riders and taken under the protection of their leader, Trash.
+They quickly fall in love.

+Another powerful gang, called the Tigers, kills a Rider named Chris.
+The Tigers’ leader, the Ogre, informs Trash that Chris was carrying a "gizmo" – a covert listening device that looks like a watch and works on the same radio frequency as the Manhattan police.
+The Manhattan Corporation uses it to confirm Ann's location.

+The Manhattan Corporation hires Hammer, a ruthless and psychopathic mercenary, to retrieve Ann.
+When he enters the Bronx, he kills two Riders, plants a golden ring in the gang's headquarters, and then flees the scene.
+The Riders give chase and try to catch Hammer, but he escapes.

+Ann finds the golden ring and gives it to Trash, who recognizes that it belongs to the Tigers.
+Believing the Tigers were behind Hammer's attack, the Riders call for war.
+Trash, however, is skeptical.

+The Zombies ambush and kidnap Ann.
+Trash tells the other Riders that he wants to ally himself with the Ogre to rescue her.
+Most of the gang dislikes this idea.
+As Trash and two loyal Riders fight their way across the Bronx, they encounter a musical-theatre-inspired gang, and a subterranean-dwelling gang called the Scavengers, which kills one of the Riders.